+In this section, we go over prior work that APReL supports.
 Active Preference-Based Learning.
 Active preference-based reward learning is a well-studied problem in machine learning and robotics.
-Sadigh et al. [9] modeled the reward as a linear function of some trajectory features and proposed using a volume removal based acquisition function to select pairwise comparison queries, which are in the form of "do you prefer trajectory A or B?".
-Katz, Le Bihan, and Kochenderfer [15] formulated the query selection as a multi-objective optimization problem to maximize both the likelihood and the disagreement between trajectories.
+Sadigh et al. (2017) modeled the reward as a linear function of some trajectory features and proposed using a volume removal based acquisition function to select pairwise comparison queries, which are in the form of "do you prefer trajectory A or B?".
+Katz, Le Bihan, and Kochenderfer (2019) formulated the query selection as a multi-objective optimization problem to maximize both the likelihood and the disagreement between trajectories.

-While the disagreement-based method was only for pairwise comparisons, Palan et al. [16] and Biyik et al. [17] extended the volume removal method to best-of-K queries: "which of the K trajectories is the best?".
-Later, Biyik et al. [18] found the volume removal optimization is ill-posed and identified failure cases.
-They proposed maximizing mutual information between the response to the query and the reward function.
-Finally, Wilde, Kulić, and Smith [19] and Tucker et al. [20], again focusing on pairwise comparisons only, developed alternative acquisition functions based on a regret formulation and Thompson sampling, respectively.
+While the disagreement-based method was only for pairwise comparisons, Palan et al. (2019) and Biyik et al. (2019a) were able to extend the volume removal method to the best-of-K queries: "which of the K trajectories is the best?".
+Later, Biyik et al. (2019b) found that this volume removal optimization is ill-posed and identified failure cases.
+Instead, they proposed maximizing mutual information between the response of the query and the reward function to be learned.
+Finally, Wilde, Kulić, and Smith (2020) and Tucker et al. (2020), again focusing on pairwise comparisons only, developed alternative acquisition functions based on a regret formulation and Thompson sampling, respectively.
 These further improve the data-efficiency when the goal is to find the optimal trajectory rather than the underlying reward function.
 Although APReL focuses on reward learning, we include these acquisition functions in the library as additional benchmarks.